City holidays can easily be combined with beach holidays, since the biggest cities, Athens and Thessaloniki, are located right by the sea.

 According to International SOS, the largest medical & travel security services provider in the world, the risks involved in traveling in Greece are low.
 Nonetheless, you should abide by general safety measures and pay attention to your valuables in the busy streets of the largest cities.

 Earthquakes may occur in Greece, and if it does while you’re there, stay inside.
 During the hottest days in summer, there are wildfires in Greece.
-In 2019, they reached the suburbs of Athens.
 In case of wildfires, follow the instructions issued by the authorities.

 Destination guides in Greece